Zail Singh: Praja Mandal

-Political career in independent India (1947–1972)
+Political career in independent India (1947–72)

 In January 1949, Singh became minister for revenue in the government of PEPSU under Chief Minister Gian Singh Rarewala.
-The Rarewala ministry however was replaced with a caretaker government within ten months of its formation owing to political dissension.
-In 1951, Col. Raghbir Singh became the Chief Minister and Zail Singh was appointed minister for agriculture.
+The Rarewala ministry, however, was replaced with a caretaker government within ten months of its formation owing to political dissension.
+In 1951, Col. Raghbir Singh became the chief minister and Zail Singh was appointed minister for agriculture.
 His actions as minister include the repeal of the Criminal Tribes Act, the promulgation of the Political Sufferers ordinance and changes introduced to land laws that abolished the right of the Raja of Faridkot to seize lands of the peasants and removing the privileges enjoyed by landlords under existing land laws.
 He piloted the Biswedar Abolition Ordinance that provided for the appropriation without compensation of land owned by the landlords and tenancy rights to the cultivators.
 In the elections of 1952, Singh lost from the Kotkapura Jaito constituency.
-He became president of PEPSU Pradesh Congress Committee during 1955-56 when it was merged with Punjab.
+He became president of PEPSU Pradesh Congress Committee during 1955–56 when it was merged with Punjab.

 During 1956 to 1962, he served as Member of Parliament in the Rajya Sabha.
-He resigned his membership in March 1962 to contest the Punjab state assembly elections and won from the Faridkot constituency.
+He resigned his membership in March 1962 to contest the Punjab Legislative Assembly elections and won from the Faridkot constituency.
 He briefly served as a minister in the Partap Singh Kairon ministry but resigned in the wake of the 1962 war with China and the reduction in size of the ministry.
-In 1966, he became president of the Punjab Pradesh Congress Committee a post he held until his appointment as Chief Minister in 1972.
+In 1966, he became president of the Punjab Pradesh Congress Committee, a post he held until his appointment as chief minister in 1972.
 Although he did not contest the election of 1967, he was re-elected to the Punjab Assembly from Anandpur Sahib through a by-election in 1970.

 Chief Minister of Punjab (1972–77)

 In the 1972 elections to the Punjab Legislative Assembly, Singh was elected from Anandpur Sahib constituency.
-The Congress Party won a majority and formed the government with Singh as Chief Minister.
+The Congress party won a majority and formed the government with Singh as chief minister.
 He and a ten member ministry were sworn in on 17 March 1972.
-Singh was the first Other Backward Class leader and the only non-Jat Sikh to be elected Chief Minister of Punjab since its reorganization in 1966 until 2021 when Charanjit Singh Channi, a Dalit Sikh, became Chief Minister.
+Singh was the first Other Backward Class leader and the only non-Jat Sikh to be elected chief minister of Punjab since its reorganisation in 1966 until 2021 when Charanjit Singh Channi, a Dalit Sikh, became chief minister.

 From the outset Singh projected himself as a champion of the Sikh religion, in part, because he did not belong to the dominant Jat caste and also to counter the Akali Dal party.
 As part of this policy, he inaugurated the Guru Gobind Singh Marg – a highway linking Punjab’s most prominent gurudwaras, renamed several government hospitals after Sikh gurus, started the Guru Nanak Dev University in Amritsar and renamed a town near Chandigarh after one of Guru Gobind Singh’s sons.
-In response to their electoral setbacks, Akali politicians gathered at Anandpur Sahib in October 1972 and passed a resolution demanding greater autonomy to Punjab and self-determination for the Sikhs.
+In response to their electoral setbacks, Akali Dal politicians gathered at Anandpur Sahib in October 1972 and passed a resolution demanding greater autonomy to Punjab and self-determination for the Sikhs.